The environment

 Not to be missed:

-• Basilica of San Martino
+• Basilica di San Martino

 • Palazzo Ducale